 “lonely individuals, in the absence of expected social experiences, may be directed towards inner thoughts like imagining social experiences or reminiscing and these cognitive abilities we know are mediated by the default network region of the brain,” told Nathan spring from the neuro hospital, Montreal Neurological Institute of McGill University. “ hence this possibly imagined social experiences and uplifted focus on self-reflection, would naturally engage the default network’s memory-based functions”

 In contrast to the above, loneliness is now being considered a major health problem.
-Researchers say older people who feel lonely have a greater risk of cognitive dementia and decline which is a disadvantage.
-Hence proper understanding of this topic could be key to prevent disease associated with the brain and develop good treatments.
+Researchers say older people who feel lonely have a greater risk of cognitive dementia and decline, which is a disadvantage.
+Hence proper understanding of this topic could be key to preventing diseases associated with the brain and developing good treatments.

 The Future of Loneliness